China-US AI Race Faces Limits

 Rare Wonder Material Powers Global Imaging Breakthroughs

 A little-known semiconductor material is beginning to transform advanced imaging technologies, with implications across healthcare, security and scientific research.
-Cadmium zinc telluride, known as CZT, is gaining prominence as hospitals, airports and research facilities adopt scanners that rely on its
+Cadmium zinc telluride, known as CZT, is gaining prominence as hospitals, airports and research facilities adopt scanners that rely on its exceptional sensitivity, according to

 Quantum tools begin reshaping financial modelling

 Quantum computing is moving from research labs into early financial-sector trials, offering institutions a new approach to modelling problems that have long strained the limits of classical computing.
-Banks and asset managers are testing quantum techniques to improve the precision and speed of risk
+Banks and asset managers

 Global chip shortage fuels memory-price surge

 A severe global shortage of memory chips is rippling through the tech industry as demand from AI data-centres and consumer-electronics makers outpaces supply.
-Memory-critical components such as DRAM and flash modules have become scarce, forcing manufacturers and retailers alike to compete for limited inventory
+Memory-critical components such as DRAM and flash modules have

 Arizona manufacturing boom strengthens tech ambitions

 Arizona’s manufacturing sector has expanded rapidly in recent years, positioning the state as a significant player in advanced technology production.
-What was once a region associated largely with mining and traditional industries has evolved into a hub for high-value manufacturing, supported by a combination
+What was once a region associated largely with mining and traditional industries

 Nvidia Shift Deepens Chip Strains For Tech Makers